 Early in the 1960s some Harriers were shown in American Kennel Club shows.
 During this time a dog by the name of Breesewood Chop Chop became the second AKC Champion of Record in the year 1965.
 Thirty years after the first Champion of Record.

-Things started picking up in 1969 where a Harrier named Naabeehos Harvey became the winner of Best in Show at the Superstition Kennel Club show and earned himself 5 points towards his championship.
+Things started picking up in 1969 in which a Harrier named Naabeehos Harvey became the winn of Best in Show at the Superstition Kennel Club show and earned himself 5 points towards his championship.
 Then in 1970 Lady Elizabeth of Byron Mewes as well as Johnson's Pretty Boy Floyd received the Best in Show awards.

 The best known Harrier for shows was a dog named Brentcliffe Jill.
 This dog won her first Best in Show in 1978.
 She has the honor of being the all-time-top-winning harrier with 52 Hound Group wins and 17 Best in Show wins.